InventionConventionSpinOff/Spinoff/README.md

 ##  What is Spin Off?

 Have you ever wanted to know exactly how fast you kicked a soccer ball?
 Or how much spin you put on that perfect curve shot?
-Spin Off makes this possible using sensor technology and artificial intelligence that was previously only available to professional athletes.
+Spin Off makes this possible using sensor technology and artificial intelligence previously available only to professional athletes.

 Our smart soccer ball tracking system measures:
 -  Speed - Real-time kick velocity up to 70 mph